jhm-ciberman/docs_gm/custom_templates.md

    <a href="{{ linkTo(project.scripts.children[0]) }}">Link</a>
 ```

-Asuming that the first children in the scripts folder on your project is another folder then a new page will be rendered using the `my-folder.njk` file.
+Assuming that the first children in the scripts folder on your project is another folder then a new page will be rendered using the `my-folder.njk` file.

 ## Using custom templates from NPM (recommended)